 Similar to the app title, the keywords used in the subtitle or short description have a significant impact on your app’s rankings and visibility.
 Both algorithms use the keywords in the subtitle to index your app on a variety of search terms.

-Quick Tip: Repeating a keyword in the app title and short description might improve your chances to rank in the Play Store, as keyword density is an important ranking factor.
+Repeating a keyword in the app title and short description might improve your chances to rank in Google Play, as keyword density is an important ranking factor.
 In the App Store, however, repeating keywords is a waste of valuable space as it will not help you rank higher.

 The subtitle (for iOS apps) and short description (for Android apps) appear on different places in the search results and on the app page: